 - Any changes in the household composition or significant changes within the family dynamic or structure;

-- Family’s ability to accept additional placements or increase their capacity to take children with higher needs;
+- Family’s ability to accept additional placement or increase their capacity to take children with higher needs;

-- Review of any prior action plans developed during the Annual Re-Evaluation, Foster/adoptive home review, or the Child Specific Waiver Panel;
+- Review of any prior action plans developed during the Annual Re-Evaluation , foster/adoptive home review, or Child Specific Waiver Panel;

 - Will increase face-to-face home visits to support a foster/adoptive home that is expressing increased stressors and placement instability in order to provide support and identify additional services.